The Hesburgh Libraries

 Collections in German Language, Literature, and Culture

-The bulk of the collections in German Language, Literature, and Culture are housed on the 9th floor of the main tower of Hesburgh Library.
-Subject Librarian Julia Schneider is available to help students with research projects pertaining to all aspects of German Studies.
+The bulk of the collections in German Language, Literature, and Culture are housed on the 9th floor and the collections in Russian Language, Literature, and Culture are housed on the 8th floor of the main tower of Hesburgh Library.
+Subject Librarians Julia Schneider (German) and Natasha Lyandres (Russian) are available to help students with research projects pertaining to all aspects of German and Russian Studies.

 The Department of Rare Books and Special Collections